-Carnaval Salvador 2020: The Carnaval of Carnivals Carnaval Salvador is one of many carnival celebrations that take place each year in Brazil.
+Carnaval Salvador: The Carnaval of Carnivals Carnaval Salvador is one of many carnival celebrations that take place each year in Brazil.
 Dubbed ‘the biggest carnival on earth’, it takes the cake as the biggest street party in the world, with more than 2 million participants.
-Unlike its rival carnival in Rio, Carnaval Salvador takes […]Carnaval Salvador 2020 Av.
+Unlike its rival carnival in Rio, Carnaval Salvador takes place […]Carnaval Salvador 2021 Av.
 Oceânica, Salvador Salvador Brazil

 Carnaval Salvador is one of many carnival celebrations that take place each year in Brazil.
 Dubbed ‘the biggest carnival on earth’, it takes the cake as the biggest street party in the world, with more than 2 million participants.
 Unlike its rival carnival in Rio, Carnaval Salvador takes place on kilometres of open-air streets and all spectators can take part in the action and become part of the show!